Mooring payments are due 4/15/17!

 Fishing, Shipping, Foreign Trade Zone and Hurricane Protection

 The Port of New Bedford (the “Port”) is a deepwater commercial port with easy access to the maritime corridor from the Massachusetts coast, located on the northwestern side of Buzzard’s Bay.
 The Port is approximately nine nautical miles from the Cape Cod shipping canal, 83 miles south of Boston, and 166 miles north of New York.

 The Port serves as the city’s greatest natural resource and most critical asset to stimulate investment, attract new industry, create jobs and develop a healthy economy.
 Over 4,400 people are employed by New Bedford’s commercial port.
-New Bedford is the number one value fishing port in the nation generating economic activity in excess of $1 billion.
-The fishing fleet of 500 lands over 133 million pounds of product annually leveraging $306 million in direct sales.
+New Bedford is the number one value fishing port in the nation generating economic activity in excess of $9.8 billion and related employment of more than 36,000 people (see Martin Associates 2016 report).
+The fishing fleet of 500 lands over 122 million pounds of product annually leveraging $322 million in direct sales.